Knoxville riot of 1919: The rioters and race relations

-In the weeks following the riot, many of the city's African-American leaders argued that the rioters did not represent the typical attitude of Knoxville's white citizens, though hundreds of black residents nevertheless left the city for good.
+In the weeks following the riot, many of the city's African-American leaders argued that the rioters did not represent the typical attitude of Knoxville's white citizens, albeit hundreds of black residents left the city for good.
 Another riot nearly occurred in 1921, and flare-ups would take place sporadically for years afterward.

 Knoxville's leaders refused to believe the Riot of 1919 was the result of racial tensions.
 The Knoxville Journal denied a race riot had occurred, insisting the entire incident was nothing more than the city's "rabble" running amok.
 Congressman John Chiles Houk argued that the lynch mob would have gone after a white murderer just as eagerly as they had gone after Mays.
 Fifty-five white rioters were charged with various minor offences in October 1919, but all were acquitted.
+According to Tennessee attorney general R.A.
+Mynatt in 1920, one person involved in the riots was sent to the penitentiary for one to five years, another was convicted but appealed to the Supreme Court, a third "leader of the mob is still sought."
+Per Mynatt, about 25 people were charged with misdemeanors for involvement in the riot, about 12 of 15 of whom were fined $100, "the remainder were set free after trial."